electromute/gnip-dotnet/README.txt

 Open the Gnip.Client.sln in VisualStudio and perform a build.
 The dll will be in Gnip.Client/bin/[Debug | Release].

+Alternatively, you can use the nant script, Gnip.build, and issues the command:

+> nant compile

+If you would like to run the tests, you can run the NUnit UI and load the nunit project Gnip.clientTest/gnip.nunit.
+Alternatively, you can edit the nant script nunit.bin property and run

+> nant test

+on the command line.

 = Debugging =
 The Gnip .NET library uses the log4net Logger to send messages to the logs.
 By default the library does not log.
 However, the logger is configured to run with the Gnip.ClientTest